-Lightroom Breakout Session: Bookmaking
+Lightroom Session: Bookmaking

 Nothing gives your photos more power and presence than collecting them into a printed and bound book.
 There are dozens of sites where you can order books including Shutterfly, Apple Books, Mpix, Snapfish, Google and Blurb as well as some fancier outfits geared toward wedding books.
-They all do a good job but there is are big advantages to using the Book module in Lightroom Classic.
+They all do a good job but there are big advantages to using the Book module in Lightroom Classic.

 - Who is your book really for?
 Knowing this will help with every part of your project.